versehe/AB_Testing_Notebook/Statistical Inference/02. Distribution/README.md

    * 1.645 is about the 95th of standard normal distribution
    * ```1.96``` is about the 97.5th of standard normal distribution, for normal distribution, the value is u + 1.96 * σ
    * 2.33 is about the 99th of standard normal distribution

+That is to say, when we apply a range of (u-1.96 σ,u +1.96 σ), we get around 97.5th percentile - 2.5th percentile,which is around 95% in the middle (around mean u).
+We use this confidence inteval a lot in A/B test.